YPEJ series frequency conversion speed regulation electromagnetic braking three-phase asynchronous motor

 4. Ambient temperature: -15℃~40℃;

-5. When the monthly average minimum temperature is not higher than 25℃, the highest monthly average relative humidity in the wettest month is 95%.
+5. When the average minimum monthly temperature is not higher than 25℃, the average maximum relative humidity in the wettest month is 95%;

-6. Speed regulation range: 5Hz-50Hz for constant torque speed regulation, 50Hz-100Hz for constant speed regulation.
+6. Speed regulation range: 5Hz~50Hz is constant torque speed regulation, 50Hz~100Hz is constant speed speed regulation.

 • Img